julianeon/userform/README.md

 This one-page TypeScript app accepts user input and uploads the data to an API endpoint.

 If your endpoint works, and the fields match, you'll be able to save the data.

-It has been confirmed to work with my own personal API endpoint (not included).
+This code has been confirmed to work with my own personal API endpoint (not included).

 ![upload_form_working](upload_form_working.png)